Introduction to EBMUD Dams

 Flood inundation maps for EBMUD reservoirs:

-As part of its emergency preparedness efforts, the District prepares inundation maps as guidance to emergency management and public agencies.
+EBMUD prepares inundation maps to guide emergency management efforts.
 Inundation maps show the flooding that could result from a hypothetical failure of a dam or a critical appurtenant structure.
-The District’s dams are considered safe, and failure of a dam is a highly unlikely event.
+EBMUD dams are considered safe, and failure of a dam is a highly unlikely event.

 Contact Information